 As mentioned earlier in the article, many workationers travel with their family and their pets.
 By welcoming children and animals to your rental property, you’re opening up your business to a whole new set of guests.
-Check out our articles on pet-friendly and family-friendly, as this can help you create a good reputation among those who travel with family and pets.
+You can take advantage of it by making it pet-friendly and family-friendly, as this can help you create a good reputation among those who travel with family and pets.

 Light fixtures that make an annoying buzzing sound, as well as lights that are extremely bright, should be replaced with quiet, flexible lighting choices.
 Lamps are always a wise selection.
 Each workspace should have sufficient lighting, and it’s even better if they have access to natural light.
 Positioning workspaces near windows, especially if there’s a lovely view outside, will always be preferred over staring at a wall.

-Another tip for optimizing your vacation rental for remote workers is to provide plenty of suggestions for nearby places to work: libraries, coffee shops, cafes, shared workspaces.
+Another tip to attract remote working guests to your vacation rental is to provide plenty of suggestions for nearby places to work: libraries, coffee shops, cafes, and shared workspaces.
 If you can also provide suggestions for places to print documents and ship packages, that’s sure to come in handy for your guests as well.
 You can also outline scenic walking routes for your guests to enjoy during a lunchtime stroll around the area.

-Create an intentional and cohesive design throughout your entire vacation rental property.
+Create an intentional and cohesive decoration for your entire vacation rental property.
 A light and bright design creates an airy, peaceful environment that promotes productivity much more than a cluttered, dark space.
 Decorate with inspiring touches such as nature-inspired wall art.
 This can also help to enhance creativity as your guests sit at their workspace!

-Many remote workers have joined in on the trend of traveling to a vacation rental for a change of scenery and increased productivity.
-Here are our suggestions for optimizing your vacation rental property for guests that work remotely:
+Many remote workers work remotely from a vacation rental for a change of scenery and increased productivity.
+Here are our suggestions to attract remote working guests to your vacation rental:

 - Create multiple workspaces near windows and power outlets so that your guests can move around throughout the day and maximize their productivity.
 An additional outdoor workspace is also hugely appealing to workationers!

-- Ensure your internet connection is fast and reliable and that it extends to any outdoor areas of your property.
+- Ensure your internet connection is fast and reliable and that it extends to any outdoor area of your property.